 where yz is the weight of feature centre z on the tendency to retreat.

 Individuals interact as the focal individual n times, and the interaction partner is chosen at random.
-Thus, the expected number of interactions for each individual is n+nN+1N.
+Thus, the expected number of interactions for each individual over their lifetime is n+nN+1N.
 After the interaction round , individuals in the population reproduce with a probability proportional to their total pay-off wi, which is a sum of the baseline pay-off (w0) and all the pay-offs obtained throughout their life.
 Thus, the combination of natural selection and genetic drift changes the distribution of values in α and β that segregates in the population, effectively changing the badges expressed and the communication system.

 Model of communication in the context of aggressive interactions.
-In A, the reaction norm determines the badge size.
-Red shows an informative reaction norm, while the blue shows a uninformative reaction norm.
-B individuals perceiving the signal have a behavioral reaction norm that determines their probability of retreating (black line).
+In A, the reaction norm determines the badge size depending on quality; red shows an informative reaction norm, whereas blue shows a uninformative reaction norm.
+In B individuals perceiving the signal have a behavioral reaction norm that determines their probability of retreating (black line).
 The reaction norm arises from generalizing the information from the feature weights (black dots).
-Feature weaights are values associated with a particular badge size and are updated as individuals interact with each other.
-The generalization of the information associated with each feature weight is represented by the grey line and its axis, which shows the response triggered by the fourth feature diminishes as the value evaluated is further from the feature center.
-The learning process moves the feature weights (black dots) up or down depending on whether that leads to an increase in the estimated reward.
-In C and D, effect of learning on the receiver strategy.
+Feature weights are values associated with a particular badge size and are updated as individuals interact with each other.
+The generalization of the information associated with each feature weight is represented by the grey line and its axis, which shows that the response triggered by the fourth feature diminishes as the value evaluated is further from the feature center.
+The learning process moves the feature weights (black dots) up or down depending on whether this leads to an increase in the estimated reward.
+In C and D, the effect of learning on the receiver strategy is shown.
 Receivers in C face signallers with uninformative reaction norms (blue line in A).
-The uninformative reaction norm yields badge size of 0.5, thus the behavioural reaction norm in C is only updated around that value.D Receivers face signallers with informative reaction norms (red line in A).
-Accordingly, receivers develop a threashold-like reaction norm where the decision to retreat increases with the badge size of the interacting partner.
-Colour scale in C and D indicates the quality of the individual.
+The uninformative reaction norm yields a badge size of 0.5, thus the behavioural reaction norm in C is only updated around that value.
+Receivers in D face signallers with informative reaction norms (red line in A).
+Accordingly, receivers develop a threshold-like reaction norm where the decision to retreat is more likely as the badge size of the interacting partner increases.
+The color scale in C and D indicates the quality of the individuals perceiving signals.

 Results